 However, the Historic Conservation Board (the "Board") refused to hear evidence disputing the classification of Property's use, claiming it was a matter that had already been decided to be "Congregate Housing" by the Zoning Administrator, and thus irrelevant to the Application.
-This firm filed a Motion for Reconsideration between the June Hearing and the August hearing to ask that the Board reconsider its decision to exclude the evidence related to use because (i) the issue of whether the proposed use of the Property is congregate housing had not been decided (ii) the proposed use of the Property is a relevant factor to be considered by the Board the request for all required examiner approvals.
+This firm filed a Motion for Reconsideration between the June Hearing and the August hearing to ask that the Board reconsider its decision to exclude the evidence related to use because (i) the issue of whether the proposed use of the Property is congregate housing had not been decided (ii) the proposed use of the Property is a relevant factor to be considered by the Board when deciding whether or not to grant a zoning variance, and (iii) the proposed use of the Property is impermissible transitional housing.
+A copy of this motion is attached hereto as Exhibit D.